Organized Youth Groups

 - Wild for Wildlife Hike (All ages) – Students will learn about wildlife in Iowa and the clues they leave behind.
 Students will visit the bird blind, elk/bison exhibit and hike through the woodlands.
 Jester Park only.

 - Creek Walk (6 and older) – Take a walk and cool off as we explore and investigate life in an Iowa stream.
-Dress to get wet and wear secure shoes (no flip flops) Jester and Thomas Mitchell Parks only.
+Dress to get wet and wear secure shoes (no flip flops) Thomas Mitchell Park only.

 - Fishing (8 and older) – Learn about the different kinds of fish in Iowa, fishing safety, and casting.
 We provide the poles, you provide the bait.

 - Geology Hike (8 and older) – Through hands-on discovery, students will learn about Iowa’s geology.
 The will learn how rocks are make, the three categories of rocks and understand the rock cycle.

 - Geocaching (10 and older) – Geocaching is a high tech scavenger hunt using GPS.
 Come learn the basics and try finding several geocaches hidden just for you.